humbertodias/love-mortalfight/README.md

 I based the script on a lecture by Colton Ogden from CS50 Mario.
 All photos used in the project were taken with an iPhone and edited in Gimp as I use Linux.
 To remove the background from photos, I used a free tool at photoscissors.com.
 Music RESET by Alex-Productions downloaded from https://www.chosic.com/.
 Fonts downloaded from dafont.com.
 The Arcade Alternate font was created and owned by Muizz Kasim, the 8-bit pusab font was created by Seba Perez, and finally PixAntiqua by Gerhard Großmann.

+## HOW TO RUN THE GAME

+Make sure love2d is installed on your system.
+Download MortalFight.love.
+In the terminal type in love MortalFight.love.
+The game will start.

+### For Windows users

+Download MortalFight-win64-v1-beta.zip from github or http://mikeladkowski.com/MortalGight.html.
+Extract and in the game directory run MortalKombat.exe.
+Game will start.

 ## CODE EXPLAINED

 Here is a brief description of the files in the project.
 Please check the code for more information.
 You can find it on github or on my website http://mikeladkowski.com/MortalFight.html.